FarraJessica/ETS_3A_Farra-Jessica/README.md

 <!-- USAGE EXAMPLES -->
-## :book: Usage
+## :bulb: Usage
 To use this app, you can:
 1. 	:pencil2: Add  new language, if there is a new language that is not in the list and you want to add it
 2. :mag: Search language, if you want to check the presence of a language in the list
-3. :memo: :pencil: Update the language, if you want to update the language in the list because there is a writing error and so on
+3. :memo: Update the language, if you want to update the language in the list because there is a writing error and so on
 4. :wastebasket: Delete the language, if there is a language that is no longer in use

 <p align="right">(<a href="#top">back to top</a>)</p>